googleapis/google-cloud-java/TESTING.md

 #### On your machine

-You can test against a temporary local Resource Manager by following these steps:
+You can test against a in-memory local Resource Manager by following these steps:

 1. Before running your testing code, start the Resource Manager emulator `LocalResourceManagerHelper`.
 This can be done as follows: